← Back to Articles

 Examples:

-• Not: "It's time to get ready for school so please go put on your shoes and get your backpack and don't forget your lunch"
+• Not: "It's time to get ready for school so please go put on your shoes and get your backpack"

 • Instead: "Shoes.
 Now." (point to shoes)

-Why this works: Working memory in ADHD is limited (5±2 items).
-Multi-step instructions exceed capacity.
-Single instructions stay in working memory long enough to execute.
+Why this works: Single instructions stay within working memory capacity long enough for execution.

 4. Timers and External Structure